L-X-T/sybit-essentials-modern/labs/04a_pipes.md

 Expand your airport service with methods that return the long or short name of an airport as `Observable<String>`.

 Write a new `AsyncCityPipe` that injects this service.
-The `transform` method should delegate to the service and return the desired result in the form of the received as _Observable&lt;string&gt;_.
+The `transform` method should delegate to the service and return the desired result in the form of the received as `Observable<string>`.
 In order for Angular to be able to resolve this observable, the async pipe must also be used in the template:

 ```html
 [...] {{ flight.from | asyncCity:'short' | async }} [...]